 The irony: if Daniel Ortega is elected for another term, he’ll become Nicaragua’s longest-serving President.When I think of Daniel Ortega, I am reminded of this Nicaraguan proverb:

 “Renounce a friend who covers you with his wings and destroys you with his beak.”

-- PASTOR VALLE-GARAY, who turns 80 in January 2016, still lives in the Toronto-area.
+- PASTOR VALLE-GARAY, who turned 81 in January 2017, still lives in the Toronto-area.

 Valle-Garay has retired from teaching, but he’ll never retire from helping Nicaragua and its people.